Score-Based Diffusion Models in Infinite Dimensions: A Malliavin Calculus Perspective: Abstract

 \section{Abstract}

-{ We develop a new mathematical framework for score-based diffusion modelling in infinite-dimensional separable Hilbert spaces, through Malliavin calculus, extending generative modelling techniques beyond the finite-dimensional setting.
-The forward diffusion process is formulated as a linear stochastic partial differential equation (SPDE) driven by space--time coloured noise with a trace-class covariance operator, ensuring well--posedness in arbitrary spatial dimensions.
-Building on Malliavin calculus and an infinite-dimensional extension of the Bismut--Elworthy--Li formula, we derive an exact, closed-form expression for the score function (the Fr\'echet derivative of the log-density) without relying on finite-dimensional projections or discretisation.
-Our operator--theoretic approach preserves the intrinsic geometry of Hilbert spaces and accommodates general trace-class operators, thereby incorporating spatially correlated noise without assuming semigroup invertibility.
-The framework also connects score estimation to functional data analysis, enabling computational strategies such as kernel methods and neural operator architectures.
+{We study score-based diffusion modelling in infinite-dimensional separable Hilbert spaces through Malliavin calculus, extending the analysis of generative models beyond the finite-dimensional setting.
+The forward diffusion process is formulated as a linear stochastic partial differential equation (SPDE) driven by space--time coloured noise with a trace-class covariance operator, ensuring well-posedness in arbitrary spatial dimensions.
+Building on Malliavin calculus and an infinite-dimensional extension of the Bismut--Elworthy--Li formula, we derive a closed-form expression for the logarithmic derivative of the transition measure along Cameron--Martin directions, which serves as the natural infinite-dimensional analogue of the score function.
+Our operator-theoretic approach preserves the intrinsic geometry of Hilbert spaces and accommodates general trace-class operators, thereby incorporating spatially correlated noise without assuming semigroup invertibility.
+We validate the derived score formula numerically for several classes of linear SPDEs in both one and two spatial dimensions using spectral methods.} \keywords{Malliavin calculus, Stochastic partial differential equations, Score-based diffusion models, Infinite-dimensional diffusion, Bismut--Elworthy--Li formula, Logarithmic derivative}